 So, what are the rules?

 The starting point is to look at the tenancy agreement.
-Many tenancy agreements will include a provision which explains how notices should be served, and what will be deemed to constitute good service.
+Many tenancy agreements will include a provision that explains how notices should be served, and what will be deemed to constitute good service.

 You must ensure you serve any notice correctly by following what you have contractually agreed to do.
 In the absence of any specific contractual position set out in the tenancy, you would usually consider any statutory provisions that may apply.

-There are various pieces of property-related legislation that contain specific reference to service, but the Housing Act 1988 is frustratingly silent on the issue.
+Various pieces of property-related legislation contain specific references to service, but the Housing Act of 1988 is frustratingly silent on the issue.
 Therefore, the simple rule is that to serve a s21 notice, you must demonstrate that the notice came to the attention of the tenant.
-In the event of challenge by a tenant, a Judge would consider the evidence on the balance of probabilities.
+In the event of a challenge by a tenant, a Judge would consider the evidence on the balance of probabilities.

 What should you do in practice?